visit/slate/source/includes/_filter.md

 --------- | ---- | -----------
 Field | string | Name of the field you want to order by.
 Order | Order | Either `Asc` or `Desc`
+AttributeId | int | The attribute id of the information field you want to sort on

 ### Paging
 Parameter | Type | Description